caseywatts/caseywatts.github.io/_posts/2018-12-21-debugging-your-brain-3.md

 We'll cover seven concrete techniques to help you better process experiences.
 Four of them involve processing your own experiences.
 Three others involve processing others' experiences, which also help you with the skills involved in processing your own.

+## Rumination
+When procesing thoughts and feelings, there is a risk of accidentally ruminating instead of effectively processing them.

+Rumination is when you focus on the causes and consequences of something, instead of solutions.
+If you are too fixated on the negative, it may cause a downward spiral and make you feel even worse.
+If you notice yourself ruminating, you may want to take a break and try again later.
+If you're not careful, you could accidentally reinforce maladaptive thought pattens.

+With practice, you can develop techniques to effectively process experiences instead of ruminating on them.
+One technique is accepting inputs as things you cannot change.
+Another is identifying maladaptive thought patterns, and we'll cover those in the next section.

 ## Automatic Inputs as Data
 All of these techniques have one main overarching theme: "accept automatic thoughts and automatic emotions as inputs".
 In the moment in which you experience an emotion, that emotion is already outside of your control and influence.
 In the systems model we described earlier (input, process, output), "you" are your conscious mind processing the experience, and these "automatic emotions" are inputs to your system.
 If you can accept automatic inputs as data, that will help you process them more fully.
 If you accidentally fixate on and judge these automatic inputs, that can be very counterproductive.